marialma/marialma.github.io/README.md

 In my past life, I was a synthetic biologist working on filamentous fungi and yeast, [making](https://www.google.com/patents/WO2016062857A1?cl=pt) [enzymes](http://www.google.com.pg/patents/WO2016062855A1?cl=en).

-I am based in the San Francisco Bay Area, and am currently working as a contractor for LA County Department of Public Health.
+I am based in the San Francisco Bay Area, and am currently working as a contract Epidemiologist for LA County Department of Public Health.
 Previously, I [worked for a digital global health nonprofit](http://medicmobile.org) as an Data Scientist.
 Email me at i.am.maria.ma at gmail.

 ## What I Do
 I move numbers around, deduplicate records, set up automation.
 I write reproducible statistical analysis code (R), turn data into figures, then write about those figures in the most accessible way I can.
 Sometimes, I turn these into packages for internal use.
 Most of what I do is data cleaning.
 A lot of the data in the sector I'm currently employed in is not ready for big time data science tools; it's a big enough problem to understand data quality, let alone do machine learning.